SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex5/README.md

 - _PurchaseRequisitionItem/PurchasingDocument
 ![](images/ListPageCols.png)

-> Note: Though Purchasing Document is an item level field, it is used on list page to keep it simple for the use case.
+> Note: Though Purchasing Document is an item-level field, it is used on list page to keep it simple for the use case.
 It has 1:n relationship with Purchase Requisition number.

 9. Find the Object Page entry and choose the edit icon.
 ![](images/UI_009.png)